The Macarena virus: Is it dangerous?

 How did Macarena spread?

 It is unknown how it spread, although file sharing and torrent websites were popular at the time, and it isn’t uncommon for viruses such as this to last for years in the wild without updates.
 New versions of it - especially when the source code is public - can be adapted as Apple updates its operating system.
-In order for your Mac to catch this infection, or a modern variant, it already needs to have a virus of some kind, then will attach itself to the infected file.
+In order for your Mac to catch this infection or a modern variant, it already needs to have a virus of some kind, then will attach itself to the infected file.

-According to those who analysed the 672 bytes of source code, the virus includes the creators digital signature: “MachoMan - roy g biv” - with a date - 26/10/06.
+According to those who analyzed the 672 bytes of source code, the virus includes the creator's digital signature: “MachoMan - roy g biv” - with a date - 26/10/06.
 Within the code was a comment by the developer: “To build this thing, I use Xcode, but it is really very buggy, and it needed lots of help to produce working code.
 So many problems for so little code.”

 What does it do to Mac devices?

 After examining this code, Sophos notes that “This is a proof-of-concept virus with minimal spreading ability.
 Frankly, you're more likely to be struck by lightning than troubled by Macarena,” says Graham Cluley, a Sophos senior technology consultant.
 “No-one should panic, and while this is an indication that hackers are showing an increased interest in targeting the Mac OS X platform, it is still a lot safer place to be than Windows.”

 No reports existed outlining the impact of the infection.
 Indicating that this was a little virus that couldn’t, and it did not at the time pose a serious risk to Mac owners.
 There were also no reports of any contact with a command and control server; again, indicating that it was probably too early-stage in its development to cause a serious infection or steal and copy and data or passwords.